solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     SELECT pg_create_logical_replication_slot('my_pub_slot', 'pgoutput');
     ```

+### Task 2: Setup Subcsriber

-3. On the PostgreSQL 14 server for the `airbnb` database, run the following.
+1. On the PostgreSQL 14 server for the `airbnb` database, run the following.
 It will created the matching table and setup the subscription.
 Be sure to replace the `PREFIX` value:

     ```sql
     CREATE TABLE calendar (